ibm-cloud-docs/containers/get-help.md

 {: shortdesc}

 Before you open a support case, gather relevant information about your cluster environment.
 {: tip}

+Looking for the Diagnostics and Debug tool?
+That add-on is no longer supported.
+[IBM Cloud Monitoring](docs/containers?topic=containers-monitoring) is recommended for monitoring and diagnosing problems in your cluster.
+Additional troubleshooting links that might be relevant include [Troubleshooting worker nodes in Critical or NotReady state](/docs/containers?topic=containers-ts-critical-notready) and [Troubleshooting apps in IBM Cloud Kubernetes Service](/docs/containers?topic=containers-debug_clusters).
+{: tip}

 ## Get your cluster details